-Led by NSCF instructor and coach, Nolan Kordsmeier, the co-ed club first started at lunchtimes in 1982.
+Led by NSCF instructor and coach, Nolan Kordsmeier, the co-ed chess club first started at lunchtimes in 1982.
 It grew to 145 players in 2012 with 72 participating in tournaments throughout Westchester County and southern Connecticut during the past school year and regularly winning top team and individual prizes.

 At the Cottle Elementary School chess tournament in March 2013, 43 Bronxville students participated and took home four first-place trophies and one second-place trophy.
 With the home school advantage in February, 56 players participated and Bronxville students captured prizes in all divisions including five first-place trophies and two second-place trophies.
 Bronxville students also won team first place and individual awards for their grade levels in the Westchester County Championship.

 But the real excitement for the year came in Nashville in April.
 Bronxville was able to send a team of 19 players ranging from second to seventh grades and competing in five different divisions.
 This was the fourth year Bronxville was able to send a team to a national championship and this year was extra special.
 Every four years, the United States Chess Federation (USCF) brings together elementary, middle, and high school students in one competition known as “SuperNationals.”
 This year’s competition broke the record for the largest rated chess competition in USCF history, with 5,335 participants.

 The students all played seven games over the three-day tournament, with many of the games lasting two to four hours.
 Coach Nolan was assisted by fellow NSCF instructor and coach Jim Santorelli; together they worked with the team over the course of the weekend, preparing for matches, reviewing games, and maintaining focus in the intense environment.
 The work showed Bronxville is a force to contend with on a national level.